jonifreeman/ajatusasana.fi/en/me.markdown

 inseparable.
 Scientific work and ambition, accompanied with competition, made my body and mind collapse a few times.
 I had created myself a “stress body”.
-I also went through a stressful and unsuccessful IVF-treatment, which was hard on my highly sensitive body/person.
+I also went through a stressful and unsuccessful IVF treatment, which was hard on my highly sensitive body/person.

 The third phase of my life-to-date started a few years ago after yoga